-This is a bird you don’t want to mess with and serves as evidence that dinosaurs are still living among us.
+This is a bird you don’t want to mess with and serves as a reminder that dinosaurs are still living among us as birds.
 The Southern Cassowary (Casuarius casuarius) is a large ratite, or flightless bird, related to the ostrich, emu, and rhea.
 It can weigh up to 150 pounds and reach a height of 5.9 feet!
 Not only that, but it is not a gentle bird and has been known to injure or even kill humans who threaten it.
 The claws on its inner toes are specifically designed for fighting and can easily rip a person wide open.
 Their kick alone can break bones and cause other internal damage.

 The cassowary also possesses a hard, helmet like crest on its head and is capable of headbutting as well.
 It can run very fast and will charge anything it feels is a threat.
 This is not without reason, though.
 In some areas, cassowaries have become accustomed to being fed and are no longer afraid of humans, making them even more aggressive than normal.
 A cassowary will also attack to defend its chicks or its territory.